mikefosh/media-cleaner/README.md

+Modified the original repo to use the qbittorrent api to look for downloads stuck downloading metadata at 0%.
+They get removed if they have existed for >= 1hr.

+Original Readme:
 # sonarr-radarr-queue-cleaner
 A simple Sonarr and Radarr script to clean out stalled downloads.
 Couldn't find a python script to do this job so I figured why not give it a try.